Veterans: A Word of Caution about Franchising!

 Your first consideration, always, is whether or not entrepreneurship or business ownership is a good decision.
 Your second decision is whether or not franchising makes sense for you.
 And your third decision is whether or not a particular franchise concept is both good and good for you.
 A good career with steady employment is often the better life choice.
 Take all the time you need before deciding upon an entrepreneurial lifestyle, especially one in franchising.

-Editor’s note: Nick Bibby is a former Marine, an infantry officer, and a Vietnam veteran.
+Editor’s note: Nick Bibby is a former Marine infantry officer and a Vietnam veteran.